huderlem/poryscript/README.md

 text MyText {
     "Hi, I'm some text.\n"
-    "I'm global and can be accessed in C code.$"
+    "I'm global and can be accessed in C code."
 }

 raw `
 MyLocalText:
-    .string "I'm directly included."
+    .string "I'm directly included.$"
 `
 ```